Big Brother Africa season 2: Head of House

 The Head of House (or HOH) is a position in the house that gives one housemate each week special privileges over the other Housemates.
 It is a power similar to both the Head of Household and the Power of Veto used in the American version of Big Brother.
 During nominations the Head of House can be nominated for eviction by their fellow housemates.
 Then the Head of House can choose to save a nominee or save themselves from eviction and nominate a new housemate for eviction.
 While the decision is released to the public, the House will not know of the decision until Sunday, eviction night.

 Rules and regulations

 Of contention is also the continued enforcing and later breaking of regulations, such as the imposition of a uniform that was later withdrawn, and subsequent bans against smoking and excessive alcohol consumption that were also later withdrawn with the provision of a shopping list service where the housemates could order whatever they wanted.

 Product placement

 The continued interruption of the live broadcast to advertise the show's sponsors has also been questioned.

 Nomination procedure

 The change of the nomination procedure to involve a veto by the head of house has also been questioned, especially since the veto could be abused for personal reasons.

 Housemates

-Bertha

-Bertha Zakeyo (born June 2, 1979) is a lawyer from Harare, Zimbabwe.
-She was the sixth housemate to be evicted from the show, after receiving 12 of 13 votes on Day 63.

-Code

-Code Sangala (born June 2, 1976) is a radio DJ and musician from Blantyre, Malawi.
-He became the eighth housemate to be evicted with 10 of the 13 votes on Day 77.

-In 2010 Code competed in Big Brother Africa 5: All Stars and lasted 77 days.
-He has spent a combined 154 days in the Big Brother house.

-Jeff

-Jeff Kariaga (born November 21, 1983) is an entrepreneur from Kisumu, Kenya.
-He became the second person to be evicted after receiving 7 of 13 votes on Day 28.